Serf (film): Plot

+Due to a pending police raid, Anastasia quickly plan to transit Grisha back to reality while Lev brainstorms to provide Grisha with emergency catharsis.
+As a result, they plan for an invasion by the Golden Horde.
+Grisha is not bothered by such inaccuracy, but when the time of the decisive action comes - not to allow the "Mongols" to kidnap Liza away for the amusement of the "Khan", he gives up and runs to his stable.
+However, after a few minutes, Grisha gathers his courage, saddles his horse and, having fought off Liza, rides with her out of the village.
+The arriving police are convinced that they are filming a historical wedding film.
+At the edge of the forest, Grisha and Liza unexpectedly stumble across a modern gas station.
+Grisha tries to understand what is happening, but he is sedated with a tranquilizer dart by the sniper on duty.

-Grisha manages to make it to a gas station, but before he can understand what's happened, he is shot by a tranquillizer dart and falls asleep.
-Upon waking up, he is told that he fell into a coma for 3 months and there was no serf past and no village.
+Upon waking up, he is told by Pavel that he fell into a coma for three months and there was no serf past and no village.
 While his character development remains, Grisha realizes this means that Liza was never real and becomes deeply depressed.

-One day he meets Polina and Anton (the actors for Lady Aglaya and Lord Alexey) in a club, where, taking pity on him, they tell him the truth about the project and that Liza is in fact real.
-Liza and Grisha get together.
-Pavel and Anastasia get married.
+One day he meets Polina and Anton in a club, where, taking pity on him, they tell him the truth about the project and that Liza is in fact real.
+Grisha finds Liza at her riding school, and they start a relationship.
+Pavel and Anastasia get married at Lev's encouragement.

-In the last scene of the film, another oligarch's son is dragged into the "village" and being tricked into believing he has fallen into feudal Russia.
-Grisha watches on as part of the project's team.
+In the last scene of the film, another businessman's spoiled son is dragged into the fake village under the watchful eye of a disguised Grisha.